 Arnie Rainbow (Vital Earth Ltd., UK) The role of green compost in sustainable growing media.

-Lynette Robertson (OPENspace Research Centre, University of Edinburgh, UK) Enhancing health and wellbeing with living walls - inside and out.
+Lynette Robertson (Independent/Mackintosh Environmental Architecture Research Centre (MEARU), Glasgow School of Art, UK) Enhancing health and wellbeing with living walls - inside and out.

 Richard Sabin (Biotecture Ltd., UK) The role and potential of vertical greening in sustainable cities

 Michelle Sánchez de León Brajkovich (Green Roofs and Living Walls Centre, University of Greenwich, UK) Comparative Life Cycle Assessment of green walls systems.

 Daniele Schönle, Moritz Bellers (Institut für Landschaftsplanung und Ökologie, Universität Stuttgart, Germany) Meeting the challenges of a sustainable urban future with Baubotanik (living plant construction).

 Peter Vujakovic, David Powley (Canterbury Christ Church University, UK) Walking the walls: the importance of wall plants as part of a developing ‘sense of place’ narrative for the Canterbury UNESCO World Heritage Site

 Juri Yoshimi, Hasim Altan (University of Sheffield, UK) An observational study on the thermal benefits of green walls in the UK climate.